-Glowing embers (rock wool) can cover the pan burner in between the front and middle logs, but very little is necessary to cover this area.
+Glowing embers (rockwool) can cover the pan burner's round ports in between the front and middle logs, but very little is necessary to cover this area.
 Excess ember material causes the yellow flame to become orange and stringy.
 Apply just enough to obtain slow glow and a gold yellow flame.